verrazzano/docs/content/en/docs/monitoring/tracing/jaeger-tracing.md

 jaeger-verrazzano-managed-cluster   Running   1.34.1    production   elasticsearch   11m
 ```

-### Configure the Istio mesh in a managed cluster to export Jaeger traces to admin cluster
+### Configure the Istio mesh in a managed cluster to export Jaeger traces to the admin cluster

 To export the Istio mesh traces in the managed cluster to the admin cluster, set `meshConfig.defaultConfig.tracing.zipkin.address`
 to the Jaeger Collector URL created in the managed cluster that exports the traces to the OpenSearch or Elasticsearch
 storage configured in the admin cluster.

-It is recommended to configure the istio mesh at the time of the Verrazzano installation itself otherwise the existing
+Configure the Istio mesh at the time of the Verrazzano installation on the managed cluster as follows:
-pods require a restart to pull the new Istio configuration and start sending traces to the admin cluster.

 ```yaml
 apiVersion: install.verrazzano.io/v1alpha1